zeta1999/teleport/README.md

-      -from [source]	data source to extract data from -to [source]		data source to load data into -table, -t [table]	name of table in the database data source -endpoint, -e [table]	name of endpoint in the API data source -preview, -p		preview command as a dry-run without making any changes -debug, -d		enable debug log output
+      -from [source]	data source to extract data from -to [source]		data source to load data into -table, -t [table]	name of table in the database data source -preview, -p		preview command as a dry-run without making any changes -debug, -d		enable debug log output
 </details>